garbagetown/guideline/source_en/Security/Authentication.rst

     <property name="dataSource" ref="dataSource"/>
   </bean>

 | It is assumed that \ ``JdbcDaoImpl``\  defines the default SQL for fetching authenticated user information and authorization information and provides tables corresponding to these.
-For definitions of assumed tables, refer to \ `Spring Security manual <http://docs.spring.io/spring-security/site/docs/3.2.7.RELEASE/reference/htmlsingle/#appendix-schema>`_\ .
+For definitions of assumed tables, refer to \ `Spring Security Reference -Security Database Schema- <http://docs.spring.io/spring-security/site/docs/3.2.7.RELEASE/reference/htmlsingle/#appendix-schema>`_\ .
 | To fetch user information and authorization information from existing tables, the SQL to be executed should be modified according to existing tables.
 | Following 3 SQLs are used.